 As money market funds do not earn very high returns, the expense ratio of the fund plays a very vital role in determining the earnings.
 Ideally, investing in lower expense ratio funds would be most efficient.

-Taxation of Money Market funds is the same as that of debt funds.
-The tax rate depends on the duration for which the investment is held.
+In India Money Market instruments taxation is the same as that of debt funds.
+The tax rate depends on the duration for which an investor holds the investment.

-For an investment horizon of fewer than three years, the short term capital gains (STCG) are taxed as per the applicable income tax slab of the investor.
-While for investments beyond three years, the capital gains are considered as Long Term Capital Gains (LTCG) and are taxed at 20% with indexation.
+For an investment horizon of less than three years, the short term capital gains (STCG) arises.
+The tax on STCG is as per the applicable income tax slab of the investor.
+While for investments beyond three years, Long Term Capital Gains (LTCG) arises.
+And the applicable tax rate is 20% with indexation.

 Taxation on mutual funds is a complex topic.
 Taxes paid on your mutual fund investments vastly depend on factors such as what kind of funds you have invested in, the duration of your investment, which income tax slab you belong to and so on.